-The UK ‘s top trading partners include Germany, Netherlands and France, all of which are ranked in the top five and Belgium, Italy and Switzerland within the top ten.
-In 2017, 13.4% of the UK economy was made from European countries.
+The UK ‘s top trading partners include Germany, Netherlands and France, all of which are ranked in the top five, and are the UK’s leading European source markets according to the Department for International Trade’s Inward Investment statistics for 2021/22, as well as Belgium, Italy and Switzerland within the top ten.

 France is one of the UK’s main trading partners with approximately 5,000 firms investing across the channel in both directions, whilst supporting over half a million jobs.
 It’s commercial partnership is strong and is arguably the cornerstone of the European economy.